evaletolab/karibou-api/README.md

 # Karibou-api
-Karibou is an open-source projects aim to help the creation of a online community marketplace.
-Karibou-api is the backend part.
+Karibou is an open-source project aim to help the creation of an online community marketplace.
+Our goal is to allow local food producers, artisans and artists to sell their products locally.
+There is alpha frontend available here http://karibou.evaletolab.ch/

 ## Getting started
 This is a backend part of the futur [karibou.*] application.